snowplow-archive/snowplow.github.com/_posts/2016-01-26-snowplow-r76-changeable-hawk-eagle-released.md

 <h3 id="deduplication-shred">1.3 Event de-duplication in Hadoop Shred</h3>

-As of this release, Hadoop Shred will only de-duplicate "natural duplicates" - i.e. events which share the same event ID and the same event fingerprint, meaning that they are semantically identical to each other.
+As of this release, Hadoop Shred de-duplicates "natural duplicates" - i.e. events which share the same event ID and the same event fingerprint, meaning that they are semantically identical to each other.

 For a given ETL run of events being processed, Hadoop Shred will now keep only *one* out of each group of natural duplicates; all others will be discarded.